Table of Contents

 Can you outsource supply chain transformation?

 Yes!
 In fact, the best way to enable a modern-day supply chain is by outsourcing logistics to a third-party, such as a 3PL like ShipBob.
-ShipBob is a fulfillment company that provides the infrastructure, technology, and resources necessary to scale a successful online brand without the need to invest in your own technology to enable a supply chain transformation.
-ShipBob’s entirefulfillment network is powered by a proprietary tech stack, which allows merchants to track fulfillment activity and performance in real time all from one dashboard.
+ShipBob is a fulfilment company that provides the infrastructure, technology, and resources necessary to scale a successful online brand without the need to invest in your own technology to enable a supply chain transformation.
+ShipBob’s entirefulfilment network is powered by a proprietary tech stack, which allows merchants to track fulfilment activity and performance in real time all from one dashboard.

 What are the current supply chain transformation challenges?

 TheCOVID-19 pandemic has brought many challenges that the logistics industry has been facing on to the surface.
 From rising customer expectations to the need for higher visibility across a distributed supply chain to reduce risk, online brands have no choice but to make an investment in the latest technology and automation solutions to build a stronger supply chain.